cche/todo-txt.nvim/README.md

 ### priorities

-To add a priority to a todo item, you can start the item with a letter and a colon.
+To add a priority to a todo item, you can start the todo item with a capital letter and a colon, i.e. "A: new task".

 If the item already exists, you can press 'p' when on the task to assign a priority.
 It has to be a capital letter between A-Z.

 ## Key Mappings